elo-enterprises/k8s-tools/docs/demo-cluster.md

 {% for line in sections[2].strip().split('\n') %}{%if line.strip() and not line.lstrip().startswith('#')%}{{line+'\n'}}{% endif %}{% endfor %}
 ```

 Note that the `test_harness.provision` target above doesn't actually have a body!
 The `k8s.*` targets coming from Makefile.k8s.mk (documented [here](#static-targets-for-makefilek8smk)) do all of the heavy lifting.

-Meanwhile helm provisioning looks like this:
+Meanwhile the helm provisioning target does have a body, which uses helm, and which runs inside the helm container.

 <img src="img/e2e-provision-helm.gif">

 Helm is just an example.
 Volumes for file-sharing with the container are also already setup, so you can `kustomize` or `kubectl apply` referencing the file system directly.

-The other part of our provisioning is bootstrapping the test-harness pod, which looks like this:
+The other part of our provisioning is bootstrapping the test-harness pod.
+This pod is nothing very special, but we can use it later to inspect the cluster.
+Setting it up looks like this:

 <img src="img/e2e-provision-test-harness.gif">